 Take some time to sit down with your children and discuss the link between Halloween and All Saints’ Day.
 Unfortunately, our pagan society has hijacked Halloween (All Hallow’s Eve), turning it into a celebration of darkness rather than holy saints.
 Explain the church’s doctrine on the Communion of Saints, and pay attention to how wonderful these friends who have gone before us are as we approach our heavenly home.

 Throw a Saint’s Day Party to Remember

 Make it as straightforward or as complicated as you like!
 Our Catholic homeschool co-op usually requires each participating family to bring one game and one snack to share.
 This makes distribution a breeze!
-Have the children dress up as their favorite saint and have turns telling the tale of their saint.
+Have the children dress up as their favorite saints and have turns telling the tale of their saints.

 Organize an All Saints’ Trunk-or-Treat at your Parish